 VEREIT evaluates goodwill for impairment annually or more frequently when an event occurs or circumstances change that indicate the carrying value may not be recoverable.
 To determine whether it is necessary to perform a quantitative goodwill impairment test, VEREIT first assesses qualitative factors, including, but not limited to macro-economic conditions such as deterioration in the entity's operating environment or industry or market considerations; entity-specific events such as increasing costs, declining financial performance, or loss of key personnel; or other events such as an expectation that a reporting unit will be sold or sustained decrease in VEREIT's stock price on either an absolute basis or relative to peers.
 If an entity believes, as a result of its qualitative assessment, that it is more-likely-than-not (i.e. greater than 50% chance) that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no quantitative testing is required.
-Otherwise, no quantitative testing is required.
-Office is considered impaired if the carrying value exceeds the fair value to compared to the carrying value.
+If it is determined, as a result of the qualitative assessment, that it is more-likelythan-not that the fair value is less than the carrying amount, the provisions of guidance require that the fair value be compared to the carrying value.
 Goodwill is considered impaired if the carrying value exceeds the fair value.
 No impairments of VEREIT's goodwill were recorded during the years ended December 31, 2020, 2019 or 2018.
 The results of the VEREIT impairment tests carry over to VEREIT Office Assets, therefore no impairments were recorded in the accompanying statements of operations.